OPENDAP/NASA-tutorials/README.md

 # Jupyter Notebook Tutorials Demonstrating Access to NASA Data

-These notebooks deonstrate how to read data from OPeNDAP servers hosted by NASA.
+These notebooks demonstrate how to read data from OPeNDAP servers hosted by NASA.
 There are twelve DAACs (Distributed Active Archive Centers) run by NASA and ten of those provide at least one OPeNDAP access point.
 In addition, NASA's Earthdata Cloud system also provides